 Save your script to a file, make it executable, and run it every week through cron or another task scheduler program.

 Please note that some routers may not let you redirect privileged ports (ports below 1024).
 There may be an option you can toggle for this in your router’s administration interface.
 Some router firmware, like MikroTik RouterOS may not let you redirect ports used on the internal network for administrative interface services like port 80 and 443.
-Documentation around UPnP capabilities and limitation is usually hard to come by, so you’ll just have to try and experiment on your own if you run into any issues.
+Documentation around UPnP capabilities and limitation is usually hard to come by, so you’ll just have to try to experiment on your if you run into any issues.